ComputerWizzy-Icon/mirage-attack-trap-poc/README.md

 **Detection logic:**

-- Reads `(deltaBps, timestamp)` from `MirageFeed`
+- Attempts to read `(deltaBps, timestamp)` from `MirageFeed`
+- Returns `bytes("")` if the feed address has no code or the call fails
 - Triggers if `deltaBps > +500` or `< -500`
-- Uses a rising-edge guard to avoid repeated alerts
+- Uses a rising-edge guard to prevent repeated alerts
 - Returns a typed payload `(int256 deltaBps, uint256 timestamp)`

 **Important properties:**